danwing/metadata/draft-rw-flow-metadata.md

 ## Reliable/Unreliable

+Reliable bit indicates if the packet is reliably transmitted by the host.
 Packets are marked as 'unreliable' or 'reliable':

 * Reliable packets are re-transmitted by the transport (e.g., TCP or {{QUIC}}) or re-transmitted by the appplication (e.g., {{RELIABLE-RTP}}, NTP).